Welcome to 5CC!

 Aswell as our cake decorating event, we have also enjoyed a visit by a circus, where we had the opportunity to watch a performance and try out circus skills for ourselves - all in a big top on the school field.

 Along with all the other Year 5s in the local schools, we will be visiting Robert Blake for a modern foreign language event - the children may even have the chance to learn some Swahili!
 Other upcoming trips will encompass a visit to Dunster Castle to support our learning in topic and a chance to experience the solar system up close and personal in a space dome next half term in science.

 Below is some key information that you may find useful.

 Please ensure you record any reading that takes place at home with a simple comment inside your child’s Reading Record.
 Children can read books, newspapers or even web pages (educational of course!) and can self-sign to say that they have read.

-These are also handed out every Friday.
+These are also handed out every Monday.
 At the start of the year, all children in Year 5 started on their 3 times tables.
-It is essential the children practise their times tables every week ready for their test on the following Friday.
-When the children have answered all 60 times tables questions correctly they can then move up to the next level.
-We currently have 4 children on their 6 times tables!
+It is essential the children practise their times tables every week so that they can then move up to the next level.
+We currently have 8 children on their 6 times tables!
 I have included a couple of recommended websites for children to use to help with learning their times tables below.